jtyr/ansible-mongodb/README.md

 ###
-# The configuration bellow was taken from this post:
+# The configuration templates bellow was inspired by this post:
 # http://dba.stackexchange.com/a/82592
 ###